HuiminZhao/Landing-pad-model/analysis/README.md

-- The script compares the experimental gRNA on-target activity with CRISPRon, Rule Set 2 scoring and gene density to further prioritize gRNA for gene integration.
-- Average GFP/OD is also compared with gene density.
+The script compares the experimental gRNA editing efficiency with predicted on-target scores from ML models (CRISPRon, Rule Set 2) and gene density to prioritize gRNA for heterologous gene integration.
+Average GFP/OD is also compared with gene density.